-In the history of medicine, the following has been the nature of medical records:
+This dynamic requires a different kind of medical record than that which has traditionally been available.
+In the history of medicine, the nature of medical records have been:

 - 1. In the 18th Century, for practical purposes, medical records -- as a documentation of individual patient treatment -- did not exist. - 2.
-In the 19th Century, medical records were not much better, but those that existed were based on pencil and paper. - In the 20th Century, the standard of excellence for medical records was transcription.
+In the 19th Century, medical records were not much better, but those that existed were based on pencil and paper. - 3.
+In the 20th Century, the standard of excellence for medical records was transcription.
 This was a vast improvement, but fundamentally employed the same methodology as the 19th Century -- paper.
 Fundamentally, 18th, 19th and 20th Century medical records were documents. - 4.
 In the 21st Century, medical records will be based on some form of electronic medical records.